jundi69/pccl/docs/md/04-API Overview/01_PCCL_API_Overview.md

 ```

 Writes into `new_peers_pending_out` whether the communicator has pending peers to accept.
-This function can be used to determine if `pcclUpdateTopolgy` needs to be called.
+This function can be used to determine if `pcclUpdateTopology` needs to be called.
 If the pending peers state is true, it is recommended to call `pcclUpdateTopology` to avoid keeping pending peers waiting.
 If the pending peers state is false, the call to `pcclUpdateTopology` can be skipped without risk of delaying pending peers.
 This is useful if async collective communications are ongoing that would otherwise have to be awaited before calling `pcclUpdateTopology`.